Joe Tracini: Early life

 Joe Tracini was born in Great Yarmouth, Norfolk, the son of comedian Joe Pasquale and his second wife, Debbie Pasquale.
 The family subsequently moved to Kent and Joe was brought up in Higham, near Rochester.
 He was educated at King's School, Rochester and the Rochester Independent College.
 Having finished school, Tracini joined the Italia Conti Academy of Theatre Arts in London where he completed a National Diploma in Performing Arts in early 2007.
 As well as being an actor, Tracini also trained as a magician, having taken an interest in magic at the age of two.
 In 2003, he received the title of ‘British Junior Magical Champion’ which he won at the Blackpool Opera House in front of 3,000 international magicians.
-At the same time he also won the title of ‘Most Promising Comedy Act of 2003’, chosen and presented by Sir Ken Dodd, as well as coming third in The Magic Circle's 'Young Magician Of The Year' competition.
+At the same time he also won the title of ‘Most Promising Comedy Act of 2003’, chosen and presented by Ken Dodd, as well as coming third in The Magic Circle's 'Young Magician Of The Year' competition.